witchcraft-systems/pds-starter-pack/TOS.md

 We reserve the right to suspend or terminate accounts at any time at our discretion, with or without a warning.
 No, we don't plan to start randomly taking down people's repos for no reason; this is needed to protect us from situations that we can't predict, like legal issues or security threats.

+Also, due to how ATProto works, your account can still be moderated on other network levels: the appview, the relay, and the client.
+We don't have any control over those, so if you get banned or suspended on those levels, that's out of our hands.

 ## Enforcement

 - In most cases, if there's an issue, we'll give a warning first and work to resolve it, only suspending the account if that doesn't work.